 The burqa endangers Muslim women.

-Columnist Sabria Jawhar argues that in light of the recent surge in Islamophobic incidents, the necessity for safety overrides the necessity to dress according to one’s cultural mores.
-Jawhar notes that rather than fulfilling its purpose to repel attention from Muslim women, in the West, the burqa and niqab produce the opposite effect – attracting unwanted attention and in many cases, harassment or violence.
+While anti-Muslim hate crimes have dropped in recent years in ten of America’s largest cities, Columnist Sabria Jawhar argued in the past that in light of Islamophobic incidents in general the necessity for safety overrides the necessity to dress according to one’s cultural mores.
+Jawhar noted that rather than fulfilling its purpose to repel attention from Muslim women, in the West, the burqa and niqab produce the opposite effect – attracting unwanted attention and in many cases, harassment or violence, which has become more and more normalized on social media.
 Official burqa bans could help women who might be ambivalent about removing their burqas make a decision that will better ensure their safety.
 Those who protest that the victims of bad behavior should not be the ones to make concessions will kindly remember that the burqa itself is intended to help women ward off lascivious male gazes.